Religious Minorities in Pakistan

-Pakistan has various religious minorities.
+Pakistan has five major ethno-regional communities in Pakistan: Baloch, Muhajir, Punjabis, Pushtuns and Sindhis, as well as several smaller groups.
+There are also religious and sectarian groups such as Ahmadis, Christians, Hindus, Kalasha, Parsis and Sikhs, and Shia Muslim sects including Ismailis and Bohras.

 According to the 1941 census of India, there were 5.9 million non-Muslims in the territories that came to form Pakistan in 1947 (West Pakistan and East Pakistan (now Bangladesh).
 During and after Pakistan's independence in 1947, about 5 million Hindus and Sikhs emigrated to India, with Punjab alone accounting for migration of 3.9 million people.
 According to the 1951 census conducted by the Government of Pakistan, Pakistan had 1.6% Hindu population.
-In East Pakistan (Bangladesh), the non-Muslims comprised 23.2% of the total population.
+In East Pakistan (Bangladesh), non-Muslims comprised 23.2% of the total population.